Blog – Posted on Tuesday, Feb 05

 2. The Blue Sword by Robin McKinley

 Alanna Trebond is unfortunately a girl.
 Which means that she can’t become a knight, even though it's what she knows she’s destined to be.
 After all, she craves the adventures and can fight like hell.
 One day, she hatches a plan with her twin brother: Thom will go to the convent to learn magic, and she will travel to the castle to become a page in the King’s court.
-Thus begins Alanna’s epic journey to become Alan of Trebond in this beloved first installment of a legendary series.
+Thus begins Alanna: the First Adventure, and her epic journey to become Alan of Trebond in this beloved first installment of a legendary series.

 4. Howl's Moving Castle by Diana Wynne Jones